Big Data Text Analysis

 Yes - to see this file, select Show Reports in Folder from the Analyse menu, then navigate to the main project folder for your project and then open the "raw data" folder.
 This contains a plain text file with the tweets and can be loaded into a spreadsheet for analysis.

-If Mozdeh crashes or there is a power cut then the data is not lost but will be saved in a file called something like TwitterSearches_Tweets.txt and stored within a subfolder of the project folder within rss_data called raw data.
+If Mozdeh crashes or there is a power cut then the data is not lost but will be saved in a file called something like TwitterSearches_Tweets.txt and stored within a subfolder of the project folder within moz_data called raw data.
 So the full path for the file might be somethign like c:\rss_data\SNP MP test\raw data\TwitterSearches_Tweets.txt.
 This will contain all of the data except perhaps a few tweets from the last few minutes before the crash.
 If you restart Mozdeh and select the project then it will process this file as a normal project.
+See below if you want to merge projects from two or more TwitterSearches_Tweets.txt files bue to Mozdeh crashes or powercuts.
+You can only merge projects after the data collection has finished.

-If you want to create a single combined Mozdeh project for more than one set of tweets then download Webometric Analyst, start it and close the startup Wizard.
+To create a single combined Mozdeh project for more than one set of posts collected by Mozdeh, then download Webometric Analyst, start it and close the startup Wizard.
 From the main search interface, select the Text menu, the Merge files submenu and the option Merge any number of text files (simple consecutive merge, no checking).
 When asked, reply Yes to the question about ignoring header lines after the first one.
+These files are inside the raw_data subfolder of the main project folders in moz_data.
+So the full path for the file might be somethign like c:\moz_data\SNP MP test\raw data\TwitterSearches_Tweets.txt.
 Select all the different Mozdeh TwitterSearches_Tweets.txt files, one at a time, and choose any name for the merged file.
 One the merged file is ready, export it back to Mozdeh using the Webometric Analyst button Convert Twitter Files to Mozdeh Format in the Twitter tab on the main interface.
 After this, start the new project in Mozdeh and it will process it.

 No. When the computer goes into sleep (or hibernate) mode, all programs stop running, including Mozdeh, so it would not be able to collect any data until it is brought out of sleep/hybernate mode.
 When Mozdeh is woken from sleep it can carry on as normal without a warning that it was asleep.